Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Methodology

 Bayes estimators are theoretically attractive, being consistent and asymptotically efficient under mild conditions \citep[Thm.~5.2.4; Thm.~6.8.3]{Lehmann_Casella_1998_Point_Estimation}.
-Unfortunately, however, Bayes estimators are typically unavailable in closed form.
-Recently, neural networks have been used to approximate Bayes estimators, motivated by universal function approximation theorems \citep[e.g.,][]{Hornik_1989_FNN_universal_approximation_theorem, Zhou_2018_universal_approximation_CNNs} and the speed at which they can be evaluated.
-Let $\hat{\vec{\theta}}(\cdot; \vec{\gamma})$ denote a neural network that returns a point estimate from data $\vec{Z}$, with $\vec{\gamma}$ comprising the neural-network parameters.
-Bayes estimators may be approximated with $\hat{\vec{\theta}}(\cdot; \vec{\gamma}^*)$, where $\vec{\gamma}^*$ solves the optimisation task
+Unfortunately, Bayes estimators are typically unavailable in closed form.
+Recently, motivated by universal function approximation theorems \citep[e.g.,][]{Hornik_1989_FNN_universal_approximation_theorem, Zhou_2018_universal_approximation_CNNs}, neural networks have been used to approximate Bayes estimators.
+Let $\hat{\vec{\theta}}(\vec{Z}; \vec{\gamma})$ denote a neural network that returns a parameter point estimate from data $\vec{Z}$, with $\vec{\gamma}$ comprising the neural-network parameters.
+Then, a Bayes estimator may be approximated by $\hat{\vec{\theta}}(\cdot; \vec{\gamma}^*)$, where

-whose objective function is a Monte Carlo approximation of \eqref{eqn:weighted_risk} made using a set $\vartheta$ of $K$ parameter vectors sampled from the prior $\Omega(\cdot)$ and, for each $\vec{\theta} \in \vartheta$, a set $\mathcal{Z}_{\vec{\theta}}$ of $J$ realisations from $f(\vec{z} \mid \vec{\theta})$.
-The optimisation task \eqref{eqn:optimisation_task} is a form of empirical risk minimisation \citep[][pg.~268--269]{Goodfellow_2016_Deep_learning}, and it can be solved efficiently using back-propagation and stochastic gradient descent; moreover, it does not involve evaluation, or knowledge, of the likelihood function.
-The fitted neural network approximately minimises the Bayes risk, and is thus called a neural Bayes estimator.
+The objective function in \eqref{eqn:optimisation_task} is a Monte Carlo approximation of \eqref{eqn:risk} made using a set $\{\vec{\theta}^{(k)} : k = 1, \dots, K\}$ of parameter vectors sampled from the prior measure $\parameterpriormeasure(\cdot)$ and, for each $k$, data $\vec{Z}^{(k)}$ simulated from $f(\vec{z} \mid \vec{\theta}^{(k)})$.
+The optimisation task \eqref{eqn:optimisation_task} is a form of empirical risk minimisation (\citeauthor{Goodfellow_2016_Deep_learning}, \citeyear{Goodfellow_2016_Deep_learning}, pg.~268--269; see also \citeauthor{Xu_Raginsky_2022}, \citeyear{Xu_Raginsky_2022}), and it can be solved efficiently using back-propagation and stochastic gradient descent; moreover, it does not involve evaluation, or even knowledge, of the likelihood function.
+Note that the use of simulated data in \eqref{eqn:optimisation_task} allows for the construction of arbitrarily large training data sets and, therefore, the use of large, expressive neural networks that are prone to overfitting when trained with small data sets.
+The fitted neural network given by \eqref{eqn:optimisation_task} approximately minimises the Bayes risk, and is thus called a \textit{neural Bayes estimator} \citep{Sainsbury-Dale_2022_neural_Bayes_estimators}.
+The procedure is summarised in Algorithm~\ref{alg:NBE}.